the scoop on senior dog nutrition

 As pets age, their nutritional needs change, and the dietary requirements of senior pets vary widely between dogs.

-Labeling a food “senior” may not mean that the food is any different from food from other life stages, though checking the ingredients list may help you determine the truthfulness of the company.
-Looking for decreased caloric content or the addition of antioxidants, glucosamine and omega-3 fatty acids.
+Labeling a food “senior” may not mean that the food is any different from food from other life stages, though checking the food label ingredients list may help you determine the truthfulness of the company.
+Looking for decreased caloric content or the addition of antioxidants, glucosamine, and omega-3 fatty acids.

 What to feed your senior pet